Xnsam/machine_learning_prax/README.md

 6. GD algo
 7. Backpropagation
 8. pytorch basics and NN
-9. Keras - PyTorch image classifier Rose or Not Rose
+9. Keras - PyTorch image classifier Rose or Not Rose using CNN LeNet